andrew/ultimate-awesome/README.md

 - [montreal](https://github.com/opensourcecities/montreal) - A directory of companies, people, and projects that are Open Source and from Montréal.
 - [awesome-dactyl](https://github.com/PotHix/awesome-dactyl) - A curated list of dactyl related keyboard projects.
 - [awesome-grid-layout](https://github.com/simoneas02/awesome-grid-layout) - 👓 A curated list of CSS Grid Layout Module or only Css Grid.
+- [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.
 - [Awesome-Illustrations-4Projects](https://github.com/Anmol-Baranwal/Awesome-Illustrations-4Projects) - 🔥 An awesome list of illustrations to improve your projects, posts & portfolios.
 Fork & add your own.
 - [awesome-simd](https://github.com/awesome-simd/awesome-simd) - A curated list of awesome SIMD frameworks, libraries and software.
 - [awesome-wordpress](https://github.com/dropndot/awesome-wordpress) - A curated list of Awesome WordPress Theme, Plugins and Framework development Resources and WordPress Communities.